vsch/flexmark-java/flexmark-test-util/src/main/resources/ast_spec.md

 A [link label](@)  begins with a left bracket (`[`) and ends with the first right bracket (`]`) that is not backslash-escaped.
 Between these brackets there must be at least one [non-whitespace character].
-Unescaped square bracket characters are not allowed in [link labels].
+Unescaped square bracket characters are not allowed inside the opening and closing square brackets of [link labels].
 A link label can have at most 999 characters inside the square brackets.

 One label [matches](@)
 another just in case their normalized forms are equal.
-To normalize a label, perform the *Unicode case fold* and collapse consecutive internal [whitespace] to a single space.
+To normalize a label, strip off the opening and closing brackets, perform the *Unicode case fold*, strip leading and trailing [whitespace] and collapse consecutive internal [whitespace] to a single space.
 If there are multiple matching reference link definitions, the one that comes first in the document is used.
 (It is desirable in such cases to emit a warning.)